Maurice Hilton-Barber

 Lt.
 Col. Maurice Clinton Hilton-Barber, (8 August 1912 – 11 August 1975) was a South African wing commander in the South African Air Force during World War II.

 Biography

 Hilton-Barber was born in Craddock, the son of Harry Atherstone Hilton-Barber and Celia Andrews.
-Barber served during World War II in the Squadron 250 of the RAF on the Western front in 1942.
-He went on to command Squadron 450 / RAAF November 1942 until March 1943.
+Barber served during World War II in 250 Squadron of the RAF on the Western front in 1942.
+He went on to command 450 Squadron of the RAAF from November 1942 until March 1943.
 Although it was considered to have achieved 5 wins, it seems that this total is only 3.
 He received a DFC in February 1943 and was transferred to the SAAF with the rank of lieutenant colonel.
 After the war, he became the Federal Director of Civil Aviation in Southern Rhodesia.

 His two brothers, Roger and Harry, were also fighter pilots.
 He had two sons, Miles and Geoff, who went blind from a genetic condition but became adventurers.